Edward the Martyr was born to King Edgar

 975 (8th July)

 Edgar died at Winchester.
 Edward was nominated by his father to become King.
-This was supported by Archbishop of Canterbury, Dunstan but many nobles and the dowager Queen supported Edgar’s younger son, Aethelred becoming King.
+This was supported by Archbishop of Canterbury, Dunstan but many nobles and the dowager Queen believed that Edgar’s younger son, Aethelred was the rightful King.

 975 (after July)

 Edward was crowned by Archbishop Dunstan at Kingston upon Thames

 The dowager Queen and her faction continued to work against Edward.

 Edward rode to Corfe Castle to pay his half-brother and stepmother a visit.
 As it was a family visit he was only escorted by a small retinue.
 He was met at the gates to the castle by a group of Aelfthryth’s retainers.
 Before he could dismount, Edward was stabbed several times and died very quickly.
 He was succeeded by his half-brother Aethelred

 who became known as the Unready.

 Published 2016; re-published Jul 24 @ 4:30 pm – Updated –